fluxninja/aperture/docs/content/concepts/flow-control/flow-control.md

 :::note

-Exact instructions on custom proxies / web frameworks / library integrations will be added in the future.
+Exact instructions on custom proxies / web frameworks / SDK integrations will be added in the future.

 :::

-## Dataplane Components {#components}
+## Flow Control Components {#components}

 Agent uses the following observability and control components (in order of execution):